-The increased level of automation and the simplification and standardization of policies and procedures allowed us to build a strong and scalable offshore accounting shared services operation for our client.
+The increased level of automation and the simplification and standardisation of policies and procedures allowed us to build a strong and scalable offshore accounting shared services operation for our client.
 Following a robust training course, this global hub is capable of handling accounting processes and delivering accounting support to the firm’s global operations.

-- A major quick win was to standardize the firm’s telecommunications purchases through the use of blanket purchase orders.
+- A major quick win was to standardise the firm’s telecommunications purchases through the use of blanket purchase orders.
 Employees were also trained on how to use Workday reports for data integrity in this process.

 - In the area of automation, the big winners were accounts receivable processes, with enhanced process automation of bank deposits, payment application, fee billing to customers and early-payment discount application.